BIGJRA/BIGJRA.github.io/src/_raw/deso/main_ep_02.md

 !battle(["Eric",:COOLTRAINER_M,0], "Grassy Terrain")

-## Ranger Guild Sidequests
+## Rangers Guild Sidequests

-Head in to the Ranger Guild.
+Head in to the Rangers Guild.
 You can register your fingerprints on the Beamer Grid machine to the left to allow fast travel between here and Redcliff Town!
-Talk to the older gentleman, Elliot, to be offered a chance to join the Ranger Guild for some sidequests.
+Talk to the older gentleman, Elliot, to be offered a chance to join the Rangers Guild for some sidequests.
 Accept the offer, then talk to the members of the guild to get some quests.
 Not all of these can be completed right away, but accept all of them now so we can complete them as we go.

 First, we'll tackle Dan's **Troublemaker!** sidequest.
 You'll see someone running around the Moltres statue that you can challenge.